TAKE CONTROL OF YOUR HAIR LOSS

 Independently or at the same time frontal recession is occurring, a thinning area may appear on the crown which gradually increases in size.

-The final stage of Male Pattern Hair Loss is when the hair is lost completely from the crown and frontal region, leaving a horseshoe shape.
+The final stage of Male Pattern Hair Loss is when the hair is lost completely from the crown and frontal region, and leaving a familiar horseshoe shape.